 Nashville, TN 37232

 The Statement of Purpose is a required and important part of the application.
-The DHSS has no set criteria for the personal statement, it should be no less than one page, but no more than 1-1/2 (single or double spaced).
+The DHSS has no set criteria for the personal statement, it should be no less than one page, but no more than 1-1/2 (single spaced).